Squamous Cell Carcinoma Lung Cancer

 Get our Free Lung Cancer Guide or call (877) 446-5767 to kickstart the process.

-People who smoke and/or were exposed to secondhand smoke, radon, asbestos, or other carcinogens are more likely to develop squamous cell lung carcinoma.
+People who smoke or were exposed to secondhand smoke, radon, asbestos, or other carcinogens are more likely to develop squamous cell lung carcinoma.

 Yale Medicine also notes that a family history of lung cancer, a diagnosis of HIV or AIDS, and environmental toxins all increase the risks of developing squamous cell carcinoma and other types of NSCLC.

-Squamous cell carcinoma of the lung generally spreads quickly.
-Tumors can double in size within 70 days, according to a 2018 report from the Journal of Thoracic Disease.
+Yes, squamous cell carcinoma of the lung generally spreads quickly.
+Tumors can double in size within 70 days, according to The Journal of Thoracic Disease.

 No, squamous cell carcinoma tumors of the lung are not always fatal.
 However, it’s important to get medical care as soon as possible.
 Doing so will allow you to get medical treatments needed to possibly get cured or live longer.